NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 At this point, you have created the start of the Stage Event in `object_info_model.py` but there is nothing happening in the event.

-Replace what's in `on_stage_event` with the variable for the primitive path and where that path information is located:
+Replace what's in `on_stage_event` with the variable for the prim path and where that path information is located:

 ```python
 def on_stage_event(self, event):